 Identifying the cause of hyponatremia can be complex.
 The history sometimes suggests a cause (eg, significant fluid loss due to vomiting or diarrhea, renal disease, compulsive fluid ingestion, intake of drugs that stimulate vasopressin release or enhance vasopressin action).

-The volume status, particularly the presence of obvious volume depletion or volume overload, suggests certain causes (see Table: Common Causes of Volume Depletion ).
+The volume status, particularly the presence of obvious volume depletion or volume overload, suggests certain causes (see table Common Causes of Volume Depletion Common Causes of Volume Depletion ).

 Overtly hypovolemic patients usually have an obvious source of fluid loss and typically have been treated with hypotonic fluid replacement.

 Overtly hypervolemic patients usually have a readily recognizable condition, such as heart failure or hepatic or renal disease.